cine-io/cineio-peer-ios-example-app/README.md

 This class creates a new `CinePeerClientConfig` and passes it to a new `CinePeerClient`.

-It then starts the camera, joins an example room, and optionally identifies.
+It then starts the camera, joins an example room.
+Identifying and calling can be commented in to test the identifying and calling functionality of cine.io.

 This class is also a `CinePeerClientDelegate`.
 It must implement the following methods:
 ```objective-c